CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 2.1 Product Perspective
 _<Describe the context and origin of the product being specified in this SRS.
 For example, state whether this product is a follow-on member of a product family, a replacement for certain existing systems, or a new, self-contained product.
 If the SRS defines a component of a larger system, relate the requirements of the larger system to the functionality of this software and identify interfaces between the two.
 A simple diagram that shows the major components of the overall system, subsystem interconnections, and external interfaces can be helpful.>_

-The product is a java based application for a Chess game.
+The product is a java based stand alone application for a Chess game.
 The system provides simple mechanism for users to play against an opponent in a game of chess.
 The following are the main features that are included in the game.
 1/2 player: The user can play against the computer, or against a second player.
 Difficulty: If playing 1-player, the user can select varying AI difficulty